 - Don’t worry so much

 While these may seem like nice things to say, they are not helpful because an individual cannot just turn off their anxiety and worry.
 Additionally, by calling attention to the individuals inability to relax or stop worrying, it can increase their feelings of anxiety and cause even more stress.
-Instead of trying to get your loved one to calm down, here are some things you can do to be helpful:
+Instead of trying to get your loved one to calm down, here are some things you can do to be helpful, according to the staff at our hospital in Columbus:

 - Help your loved one find a qualified mental health professional